On This Page

 Can I calculate cylinder volume from diameter?

 Yes.
-Divide diameter by 2 to get radius, then use V = πr²h.
-You can also write the formula as V = π(d/2)²h.
+Divide the diameter by 2 to get the radius, then use V = πr²h.
+Alternatively, write it as V = π(d/2)²h.
+A cylinder with diameter 8 cm and height 12 cm has radius 4 cm and volume ≈ 603.2 cm³.

 How do I calculate cylinder volume in gallons?